zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 position of Data & Electronic Services Librarian at the Social Science Libraries & Information Services, Yale University.
-Julie, Ann, and Steven Citron-Pousty of the Social Science Statistical Laboratory are working to migrate Yale\'s Social Science Data Archive web-based catalog from a mainframe-legacy format to a DDI-compliant SQL database.
+Julie, Ann, and Steven Citron-Pousty of the Social Science Statistical Laboratory are working to migrate Yale's Social Science Data Archive web-based catalog from a mainframe-legacy format to a DDI-compliant SQL database.
 The new catalog, to be called StatCat, will provide more direct access to numeric data at Yale and beyond, regardless of media.
 The URL for the